DataDog/system-tests/docs/scenarios/onboarding.md

         )
 ```

-### Provision
+Provision

 We call provision to the configurations applied or the software installed on the machines included in the scenario.

 Some properties of the provisions in system-tests are as follows:

-* They are defined in the Yaml files.
+* There are defined in the Yaml files.
+* There are two types of provisions:
+  * **Scenario provision:** Configuration and installations to prepare the environment.
+For example, install docker and install the Datadog SSI software.
+  * **Weblog provision:** Steps and configurations to deploy the weblog/ sample application.
+* In a test execution the both types of provisions are involved (We allways set by the command line the scenario name and the weblog name).
-* They Yaml file will be located in the folder: utils/build/virtual_machine/provisions/<provision_name>
+* They Yaml file is located in the folder: `utils/build/virtual_machine/provisions/[provision_name]` , using the file name `provision.yml`
-* The installation of the Weblog (weblog provision) is also defined on Yaml files, but will be located in a different folder: utils/build/virtual_machine/weblogs/<lang>/<weblog_name>
+* The installation of the Weblog (weblog provision) is also defined on Yaml files, but is located in a different folder, `utils/build/virtual_machine/weblogs/[lang]/`.
+It uses the file name `provision_[weblog].yml`.
 * Each provision is different, therefore, different installation steps may be defined.
 * All provisions may define their own installation steps, but they must contain some mandatory definition steps.
 For example, all provisions will have to define a step that extracts the names and versions of installed components we want to test.
 * The same provision must be able to be installed on different operating systems and architectures.
-* The selection of the provision to install in a virtual machine, is the responsibility of the python code that can be found at utils/virtual_machine/virtual_machine_provisioner.py

 This is an example of provision file: